jssteinberg/some-makeup/src/routes/style/index.md

 @import "makeup-style/src/do.css";
 ```

+When you want to restyle more, do it with ease.
-Do CSS with ease.
-Intuitive rulesets for coding CSS---providing a better developer experience.
-It includes a cross-browser normalize for `button` and `input` (and inputs that looks like buttons), so they are straightforward to style for all modern browsers.
+Rulesets for a better developer experience and a cross-browser normalize for `button` and `input` (and inputs that looks like buttons), so they are straightforward to style for all modern browsers.

 `--mono-font` for declaring `font-family` value for `code, kbd, pre, samp`.
 Falls back to `monospace`.